Dawnita/Journal/README.md

+ learning how to do CSS property

  # Journal Learning about the Odin project